Creating a morning routine and following it as consistently as possible can lead to provide shifts in your life.

 My tip is to start small, when I first started I would do 10 seconds of cold water at the very end of my shower and then hop out.
 Just let your body naturally come back up to normal temperature, this also allows it to adapt and work a little harder to get back to basal.

 Meditation time, which is still the best part of my day.
 Some mornings I have 3 minutes, others I’ll have 40 minutes so I just go with the flow and do my best with the time I have.
-I really enjoy the routine and ritual around spiritually connected with myself and getting grounded — part of that for me includes a family tradition — of burning sage, saying a few mantras and a sequence of prayers and the into meditation I go.
+I really enjoy the routine and spiritual ritual of getting connected with myself and getting grounded.
+Part of that for me includes my ancestral tradition of burning sage and sweetgrass while giving gratitude and thanks to the earth for the many ways it provides for us, connecting with ancestors, and saying a sequence of prayers and the into meditation I go.

 Somedays I need a little help getting centered if my mind is going everywhere, so for those days, I’ll read a few chapters from a book that I love and then meditate on that subject.
 My favorite books that line my shelves are: The Power of Now, Awakening the Buddha Within, 10% Happier, Big Magic, The Alchemist, Rising Strong, 40 Rules of Love, etc. (check out my AMAZING Instagram post where the NS community shared their favorite books, it’s such a great reference for mindful-centered books.